 For the final component of Net Regional Capacity Need, i.e., Regional Interchange, the Program Operator aggregates and nets interchange data between Balancing Authority Areas in the WRAP Region and Balancing Authority Areas outside the WRAP Region.
-In this component of the formula, a positive value indicates a net export position, and a negative value indicates a net import position.
-For the ten-Year analysis required for CCH determination, an adjustment is needed for any ten-Year period that includes interchange data prior to 2018.
-The historical record reveals a major change in the WRAP Region's interchange with other Balancing Authority Areas beginning in 2018, due to increased demand, emerging markets, and other factors.
+In this term of the formula, a positive value indicates a net export position, and a negative value indicates a net import position.
+For the ten-Year analysis required for CCH determination, the Program Operator uses the previous ten Years of regional interchange data from publicly available U.S. Energy Information Administration data.
+If the historical record reveals a consequential change in the WRAP Region's interchange with other Balancing Authority Areas (potentially driven by increased demand, emerging markets, and other factors), the Program Operator will identify such a change and adjust the historical record of the Years before a consequential change, such that a ten-Year data set representative of current conditions (after the consequential change) of Regional Interchange data can be used in the analysis.
+Such a consequential change has been observed in 2018 and an example of adjustments is included in Appendix A.